p-en-o-cw-2017/provided-testbed/readme.txt

 - Autopilot, AutopilotConfig, AutopilotInputs and AutopilotOutputs: these are defined at https://github.com/p-en-o-cw-2017/p-en-o-cw-2017/
 - AutopilotFactory: This class can be specified by you, as long as it contains a method "public static Autopilot createAutopilot()" which creates and returns an autopilot for the testbed to communicate to.
 This method will be called once when the testbed starts.
 If you're using eclipse, you can create the jar by selecting the classes/packages you wish to export, pressing right-click, selecting "Export...", selecting "JAR file", specifying an export location and exporting with the default settings.
-2) You can now run the testbed from a terminal (in the same directory as both jars) with the following command: "java -cp ProvidedTestbed.jar:<autopilot-library-name.jar> testbed.TestbedGUI
+2) You can now run the testbed from a terminal (in the same directory as both jars) with the following command:

+On Linux and macOS:

+    java -cp ProvidedTestbed.jar:<autopilot-library-name.jar> testbed.TestbedGUI

+On Windows:

+    java -cp ProvidedTestbed.jar;<autopilot-library-name.jar> testbed.TestbedGUI

-As an example, you can run the testbed using a simple provided autopilot with the following command: "java -cp ProvidedTestbed.jar:SimpleAutopilot.jar testbed.TestbedGUI"
+As an example, you can run the testbed using a simple provided autopilot with the following command:

+On Linux and macOS:

+    java -cp ProvidedTestbed.jar:SimpleAutopilot.jar testbed.TestbedGUI

+On Windows:

+    java -cp ProvidedTestbed.jar;SimpleAutopilot.jar testbed.TestbedGUI

 Sockets